alessandracosta8/pettherapyplayground/README.md

 * link and buttons background color: #0e3040
 * link and buttons text color: #ffffff

+The palette of color for the website is designed to have eccelent color contast and has been tested with the use of webaim.org Contast Checker. https://webaim.org/resources/contrastchecker/

 #### Fonts
 The main font is the Poppins Google Font, and as a backup font sans-serif.
 The Pet Therapy Playground logo was produced using the Gochi Hand Google Font, and as a backup font cursive.